-The year 2050 is a key moment in time – the world’s population will be 9 billion.
+The year 2050 is a key moment in time – the world’s population will be a projected 10 billion.
 Food production needs are expected to rise by 60-70% and changing agronomic conditions will put pressure on agricultural yields.

 Journey 2050 is a FREE agriculture education program that challenges participants to answer the question “How will we sustainably feed 9 billion people by the year 2050?”

 It is imperative that everyone understands how our present-day decisions impact our future lives and to showcase the importance of agriculture.
 There are thousands of opportunities, a constant stream of new innovations and a network of people who will help us feed the world by 2050.

 Even the biggest journey starts with a single step forward.
 Our journey starts now.